Bongripper

-Bongripper is an American doom metal band from Chicago, Illinois, United States.
+Bongripper is an American instrumental doom metal band from Chicago, formed in 2005.

 History

-In 2006 Bongripper self-released their first album titled The Great Barrier Reefer, which is composed of a single 79-minute piece created with the intention of being longer than Sleep's Dopesmoker.
+In 2006, Bongripper self-released their first album, titled The Great Barrier Reefer, which is composed of a single 79-minute piece created with the intention of being longer than Sleep's Dopesmoker.
 In 2007, the band self-released their second studio album titled Hippie Killer and their third studio album titled Heroin.
 In 2008, the band self-released its fourth studio album titled Hate Ashbury and a collaborative EP with Winters in Osaka.
 This was followed by the band self-releasing their album Satan Worshipping Doom in 2010.

-In 2013, Bongripper released two split EPs via Great Barrier Records; one with Hate and another one with Conan.
+In 2013, Bongripper released two split EPs via Great Barrier Records; one with Hate and another with Conan.

-In 2014, the band released their sixth studio album titled Miserable via Great Barrier Records.
+In 2014, the band released their sixth studio album, titled Miserable, via Great Barrier Records.

-Their seventh album titled Terminal was released on July 6, 2018.
+Their seventh album, titled Terminal, was released on July 6, 2018.

 In May 2020, the band released Glaciers, an EP recorded in 2009 and left unreleased for 11 years.